 The village of Kennington is NOT wealthy but it has changed the lives of 100,000s of people for the better.
 Through KOA it has been unique as a village –possibly in the world – by holding out a hand of friendship helping people in 25 countries in 4 continents to help themselves.
-On Saturday Sept 29, KOA will be sung out by Claire Barratt Nia Williams and their friends .
+On Saturday Sept 29, 2018 KOA was sung out by Claire Barratt Nia Williams and their friends .

-I’ll write a summary of what KOA has achieved during its 50 years below the pictures.
+See the summary of what KOA has achieved during its 50 years below the pictures.

 The late Rebecca Allison used to organise the annual KOA gala events with me.
 With Nia Williams she was Mezzopiano.
 Archive pics include me at the Fifties Fandango with Peggy Seeger who sang songs she had composed in the 50s.
 Most of the singers who will perform on 29th are on the ‘Life is a Cabaret’ table from the 2015 Gala Night. below the pics is a summary of KOA’s achievements